cybex-gmbh/laravel-reflector/README.md

 If the desired Model can not be found, it will return null.

 ```
-ModelReflector::resolveModelObject(ManagedUser::class, 10);
+ModelReflector::resolveModelObject(Image::class, 10);

-// Returns the ManagedUser object with the key 10
+// Returns the Image object with the key 10
 ```

 ### resolveRelatedModel()